 NOTE – It is TBD whether we allow the operation of an AP MLD without simultaneous TX/RX operation. (#Motion 109)

-If each AP affiliated with an AP MLD has different MAC addresses, then each non-AP STA affiliated with an associated non-AP MLD shall have different MAC addresses. (#Motion 112, #SP38)
+If each AP affiliated with an AP MLD has different MAC addresses, then when a non-AP MLD is associated with the AP MLD, each non-AP STA affiliated with the non-AP MLD shall have different MAC addresses. (#Motion 112, #SP38)

 The value of the Address 2 field (TA) field in the MAC header of a frame sent over-the-air shall be the MAC address of the transmitting STA affiliated with the MLD corresponding to that link except the Individual/Group bit, which is set to 1 when the TA field value is a bandwidth signaling TA and set to 0 otherwise.(# Motion 108)